TamanduaDeAngola/Python-ChatGPT/README.md

 ![pic of the client working](assets/img1.png)

 ## Important
 To be able to run the code, you will have to edit that and place your own API key on the field *"[your api key here]"* on the line 23.
-You can get a api key on the oficial site of OpenAI
+You can get a api key on the oficial page of OpenAI